Ipsen S.A. – Annual General Meeting held on 21 May 2025

 If you are experiencing difficulties registering for the investor and analyst conference call, please contact: khalid.deojee@ipsen.com

-Cholestatic liver diseases are a rare but significant group of conditions that impact both children and adults.
-Three such conditions—Primary Biliary Cholangitis (PBC), Progressive Familial Intrahepatic Cholestasis (PFIC), and Alagille Syndrome (ALGS)—share commonalities yet are unique in their causes, manifestations, and challenges for patients and their families.
-Understanding these diseases is crucial for better diagnosis, treatment, and overall care.
+Rare cholestatic liver diseases are conditions that can impact both children and adults.
+Three such conditions—Primary Biliary Cholangitis (PBC), Progressive Familial Intrahepatic Cholestasis (PFIC), and Alagille Syndrome (ALGS)—share commonalities yet are unique in their causes, manifestations, and challenges for patients and their families.1, 2 Understanding these diseases is crucial for better diagnosis, treatment, and overall care.3

 PBC is a rare, autoimmune, cholestatic liver disease with increasing prevalence worldwide.
-In people with PBC, the body attacks and gradually destroys the liver’s small bile ducts.2 If left untreated, bile and toxins may build-up (cholestasis), leading to scarring of the liver (cirrhosis) and eventual liver failure.1,2,3
+In people with PBC, the body attacks and gradually destroys the liver’s small bile ducts.3 If left untreated, bile and toxins may build-up (cholestasis), leading to scarring of the liver (cirrhosis) and eventual liver failure.4,5,6

-This retention causes liver damage, symptoms like fatigue and intense itching.
-PBC is often underdiagnosed due to its subtle symptoms, making early recognition and intervention essential for managing the disease.
+Accumulation of bile may cause liver damage, symptoms like fatigue and intense itching.
+PBC is often underdiagnosed due to its subtle symptoms, making early recognition and intervention essential for managing the disease.7

 PFIC on the other hand, refers to a set of rare genetic conditions where the liver has difficulties releasing bile acid needed to digest fats and oils.
-The build up of bile can cause great harm to the liver, potentially leading to liver failure.4 Although PFIC can presentitself later in life, it generallymanifests and is mostaggressive in infants andyoung children.5
+The buildup of bile can cause great harm to the liver, potentially leading to liver failure.8 Although PFIC can present itself later in life, it generally manifests and is most aggressive in infants and young children.9, 10

-ALGS is an inherited condition that can affect the liver, heart, brain, blood vessels and bones.6 Children with these conditions often require nutritional support and face frequent medical visits, impacting their schooling and social development.
+ALGS is an inherited condition that can affect the liver, heart, brain, blood vessels and bones.11, 12, 13 Children with these conditions often require nutritional support and face frequent medical visits, impacting their schooling and social development.14

-Ipsen is committed to raising awareness of rare cholestatic liver diseases and improving outcomes for people living with these conditions and their families.
-Advances in medical research are leading to better treatments and symptom management.
-However, awareness of these conditions remains low among patient communities and healthcare professionals (HCPs).
+Ipsen is committed to raising awareness of rare cholestatic liver diseases and bringing treatment options to people living with these conditions and their families.
+Advances in medical research are leading to more treatments and more informed symptom management.
+18 However, awareness of these conditions remains low among patient communities and healthcare professionals (HCPs) throughout the world.
 Increased discussions about symptoms are important to help people living with rare cholestatic liver diseases understand and manage their symptoms and achieve timely diagnosis.

 As we look to the future, a collaborative, patient-centered approach is key to managing these complex diseases.